 What should your air conditioner BTU be?

 The first step in determining which BTU is for you is to calculate the size of your space.
-The next step is to use the following table to determine the standard BTU sizing for the room you want to cool.
+The next step is to use the following table to determine the standard BTU sizing for the room you want to cool (note this is based on the old method, so you might want to go up a few sizes if the unit shows the ASHRAE rating.)

 What to take into account when choosing BTU

-To get the most out of your air conditioner and ensure it will cool the space you want to cool, you need to be as close to the right BTU as possible.
+To get the most out of your unit and ensure it will cool the space you want to cool, you need to be as close to the right BTU as possible.
 That means taking into consideration the amount of extra heat in the space you are cooling.

 These are a few adjustments you should make when selecting the right BTU.